Medusa-Intelligence-Corp/TranslateTribune/README.md

 TranslateTribune is open-source and available under the GPLv3 License.
 See the LICENSE file for more details.

+The mark "TranslateTribune" is a trademark (registered under Code 41: Newspaper Publishing) of [Medusa Intelligence Corporation](https://medusaintel.co).

 ## Contact

 For more information, questions, or to get involved, please see [https://medusaintel.co](https://medusaintel.co) or email [editor@translatetribune.com](mailto:editor@translatetribune.com).